GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 #  JOBID     USER ACCOUNT            NAME  ST REASON    START_TIME                TIME TIME_LEFT NODES CPUS
 ```

-Since there are no jobs listed, either everything running has completes or failed.
+Since there are no jobs listed, either everything running has completed or failed.
 To get a list of all jobs we have run in the last day, we can use the `sacct` command.
 By default this will report all jobs for the day but we can add a parameter to tell the command to report all jobs run since the date we are specifying.

 ```bash
 sacct -S 2019-12-10